apache/mxnet/docs/python_docs/python/tutorials/deploy/inference/image_classification_jetson.md

 # Image Classication using pretrained ResNet-50 model on Jetson module

-This tutorial shows how to install latest MXNet v1.6 with Jetson support and use it to deploy a pre-trained MXNet model for image classification on a Jetson module.
+This tutorial shows how to install MXNet v1.6 with Jetson support and use it to deploy a pre-trained MXNet model for image classification on a Jetson module.

 ## What's in this tutorial?

 This tutorial shows how to:

-1. Install MXNet v1.6 with Jetson support along with its dependencies
+1. Install MXNet v1.6 along with its dependencies on a Jetson module (This tutorial has been tested on Jetson Xavier AGX and Jetson Nano modules)

-2. Deploy a pre-trained MXNet model for image classifcation on a Jetson module
+2. Deploy a pre-trained MXNet model for image classifcation on the module

-### Who's this tutorial for?
+## Who's this tutorial for?

-This tutorial would benefit developers working on any Jetson module implementing a deep learning application.
-It assumes that readers have a Jetson module setup, are familiar with the Jetson working environment and are somewhat familiar with deep learning using MXNet.
+This tutorial would benefit developers working on Jetson modules implementing deep learning applications.
+It assumes that readers have a Jetson module setup with Jetpack installed, are familiar with the Jetson working environment and are somewhat familiar with deep learning using MXNet.

-### How to use this tutorial?

-To follow this tutorial, you need to setup a [Jetson module](https://developer.nvidia.com/embedded/develop/hardware) and install latest [Jetpack 4.4](https://docs.nvidia.com/jetson/jetpack/release-notes/) using NVIDIA [SDK manager](https://developer.nvidia.com/nvidia-sdk-manager).

-All instructions described in this tutorial can be executed on the any Jetson module directly or via SSH.

 ## Prerequisites

-To complete this tutorial, you will need:
+To complete this tutorial, you need:

-* A Jetson module with Jetpack 4.4 installed
+* A [Jetson module](https://developer.nvidia.com/embedded/develop/hardware) setup with [Jetpack 4.4](https://docs.nvidia.com/jetson/jetpack/release-notes/) installed using NVIDIA [SDK Manager](https://developer.nvidia.com/nvidia-sdk-manager)

+* An SSH connection to the module OR display and keyboard setup to directly open shell on the module

-* [Swapfile](https://help.ubuntu.com/community/SwapFaq) installed (in case of Jetson Nano) for additional memory
+* [Swapfile](https://help.ubuntu.com/community/SwapFaq) installed, especially on Jetson Nano for additional memory (increase memory if the inference script terminates with a `Killed` message)

 ## Installing MXNet v1.6 with Jetson support